Key takeaways

 Become an authorized user

-Ask a trusted friend or family member if you can be an authorized user on their card.
+If you don’t want to apply for your own card, ask a trusted friend or family member if you can be an authorized user on their card.
 Make sure the primary cardholder has a good score.
 That way your score then benefits from their responsible use.
+If you or the primary cardholder don’t use the card responsibly, that could affect both your scores.

 Make sure that the credit card company will report your usage to the three credit bureaus as an authorized user.
 This is the only way it will help you build up your score.